12 Tokyo Cherry Blossom Spots in 2026 – Don’t Skip These!

 9. Hanazono Shrine

-I stumbled on this hidden shrine near the main Shinjuku center while walking past commercial streets.
+I stumbled on this hidden shrine near the main Shinjuku area while walking past commercial streets.

 Hanazono Shrine is popular for it’s red gates and you’ll see some cherry blossom trees here.